prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/07-create-calculation-groups.md

 Use Tabular Editor to create the **Time Intelligence** calculation group.
 It will simplify the creation of many time-related calculations, including PY (prior year), YoY (year-over-year), and YoY % (year-over-year percentage).
 The calculation group will allow analyzing any measure by using different Time Intelligence calculations.

-*Power BI Desktop does not support the creation or management of calculation groups.*
+   >**Note**: Power BI Desktop does not support the creation or management of calculation groups.*

    > **Tip**: All syntax is available to copy and paste from the C:\LabFiles\DP-500-Azure-Data-Analyst\Allfiles\07\Assets\Snippets.txt